 The appearance of the cabin is sleek, with the seats in black leather and a purple, see-through cabin divider.
 The seat is certainly comfortable and beats the European interpretation of Business Class seating any day.
 The disadvantage with this seat however, is that while it has excellent recline, there is no foot rest to put your legs up.
 On a flight of only two hours this is hardly an issue, but I’m not sure what it would be like on a longer flight.

 There are three ladies and one gent working in the cabin on today’s flight.
 The Business Class section is being taken care of by the purser, Sarah.
-I think this young lady does a really outstanding job in the way she goes about her duties, which is something you rarely find with flight attendants these days.
+I think this young lady does a really outstanding job in the way she goes about her duties.
 She has excellent manners, she’s friendly and approachable and throughout the flight she goes out of her way to ensure that passengers have everything they need.